Mika7596/2.2_E_Commerce/README.md

 ## FILE DETAILS

 This website is built by using HTML, CSS and JavaScript.
+Some Bootstrap styles are also used.

 ## INSTALLATION